wvhulle/rust-course-ghent/template/diagram-helpers.typ

 // Diagram helpers using Fletcher and CeTZ

 #import "dependencies.typ": (
-  at, between, canvas, diagram, draw, edge, fletcher, hide, node, shapes, touying-reducer, until, )
+  at, between, canvas, diagram, draw, edge, fletcher, hide, node, shapes, touying-reducer, until,
+)
 #import "colors.typ": (
-  accent, arrow-width as default-arrow-width, colors, node-outset as default-node-outset, node-radius as default-node-radius, stroke-width as default-stroke-width, )
+  accent, arrow-width as default-arrow-width, colors, node-outset as default-node-outset, node-radius as default-node-radius, stroke-width as default-stroke-width,
+)

 // Touying bindings for CeTZ and Fletcher
-#let cetz-canvas = touying-reducer.with(reduce: canvas, cover: draw.hide.with(bounds: true))
+#let cetz-canvas = touying-reducer.with(
+  reduce: canvas,
+  cover: draw.hide.with(bounds: true),
+)
-#let fletcher-diagram = touying-reducer.with(reduce: diagram, cover: hide.with(bounds: true))
+#let fletcher-diagram = touying-reducer.with(
+  reduce: diagram,
+  cover: hide.with(bounds: true),
+)

 // Helper to cover entire diagram area with white background
 // Use this to implement "until(n)" pattern by covering all previous content